 Ed Reed is a former NFL safety who played twelve seasons in the league.
 Reed is a 5x All-Pro, 9x Pro Bowler and was a key piece for the Ravens’ defense that won Super Bowl XLVII.
 Reed was elected to the Pro Football Hall of Fame in 2019 and is a member of the Baltimore Ravens’ Ring of Honor.

-Reed was drafted 24th overall in the 2002 NFL Draft by the Baltimore Ravens, where he spent all but one year of his illustrious career.
-Reed spent his final season in 2013 with both the Houston Texans and the New York Jets.
+Reed was drafted 24th overall in the 2002 NFL Draft by the Ravens, where he spent all but one year of his illustrious career.
+Reed spent his final season in 2013 with the Houston Texans and the New York Jets.

 Reed was born in Louisiana and attended Destrehan High School.
 Reed was an all-state selection as both a defensive back and a kick returner.
 He also excelled in track and field, which he continued to pursue at the University of Miami.

 Since he announced his retirement in 2015, Reed has worked as an assistant defensive backs coach with the Buffalo Bills under Rex Ryan, and was hired as the University of Miami football team’s chief of staff in 2020.

 The upcoming Super Bowl matchup between the Kansas City Chiefs and the Philadelphia Eagles features two impressive offenses.
 Ed Reed acknowledges that Patrick Mahomes and Jalen Hurts, will play a major factor in the Super Bowl, but Reed stands by the old adage, “defense wins championships.”

 Ed Reed addresses his relationship with Bethune-Cookman University, and sends an emotional message to the young people who he has set out to impact.
 Watch: Ed Reed Could Have Huge Impact on HBCU Football